LunarLegacyStudios/rightclickoptions/README.md

 # RightClickOptions

 ### ⚠️ False Positive Notice
 If this application is flagged as malware, it is a **false positive**.
-The file has been submitted to Microsoft, and they have manually removed the false flags.
 Because the app is compiled from Python, some antivirus engines may still trigger alerts.

 ### THIS APP IS BULIT FOR WINDOWS 10 **ONLY**